 - Bake for 50-60 minutes or until the loaf is a deep golden-brown colour and a toothpick inserted into the center comes out clean.

 - Remove from oven and let cool in the pan for 5 minutes.
 After that remove the vegan banana bread from the pan and cool on a cooling rack.
 When the loaf is just barely warm, seal it up in a container, food storage bag, or plastic wrap for a couple of hours or until the crust becomes soft and moist.

 - Wait until completely cool before slicing and serving with vegan butter.

 - Store in a sealed container or food storage bag for 5 days.
 Do not refrigerate.

-If measuring flour by volume, use the "fluff, spoon, level" method and reduce flour by 2 tbsp for a total of 1½ cups + 2 tbsp.
+If measuring flour by volume, use the "fluff, spoon, level" method and reduce flour by 2 tablespoon for a total of 1½ cups + 2 tablespoon

 Freezer-friendly.
 Thaw at room temperature.